vmarcinko/art-of-programming/markdowns/first.md

 No, negative integer is allowed by this XML Schema.
 So how will we validate that value?

 Well, we can do 2 things:
-- try to see whether XML Schema has possibility to specify constraints on negative number
+- validate with XML Schema if it has necessary feature
-- validate manually within the code
+- validate with the custom code

-Actually, XML Schema is quite rich standard, so it has such possibility:
+Actually, XML Schema is quite rich technology, so it has such possibility:

 ```xml
 <xs:element name="year" minOccurs="1" maxOccurs="1">